Aboriginal & former wards records -

 FINDING OUT ABOUT YOUR PAST

 In the past, many people were separated from their families due to policies and practices which reflected the social attitudes of those times.
 As a result many people do not know their relatives, their own background, childhood or family history.
-The Department for Child Protection’s Family Information Records Bureau (FIRB) provides historical family and personal information to Aboriginal people, former state wards, and British and Maltese child migrants.
+The Department for Child Protection and Family Support’s records include historical family and personal information about Aboriginal people, former state wards, and British and Maltese child migrants.

-The Department’s FIRB team and the Department of Indigenous Affairs Aboriginal History Research Unit are working together to help Aboriginal people access their personal records and family history.
-This information has been gathered from former Department of Native Welfare files and other government files, with some records going back to 1920.
+Collaboration between the Department and the Department of Aboriginal Affairs Aboriginal History Research Unit to collect and preserve information assists Aboriginal people access their personal records and family history.
+This information has been gathered from former Department of Native Welfare files and other government files, with some records going back to the early 1900’s.

 The available information for former state wards and child migrants can be limited to entries in volumes of birth records or registers of prior state wards.
 However, in the majority of cases, the records have been preserved on micro-film, electronic imaged files or, more recently, physical files and virtual files.

 Files are limited in the amount and type of information they hold.
 This is because the information which was recorded depended on the extent of contact with the person or the family.
 Sometimes records are incomplete, have pages missing or the writing has deteriorated and is unreadable, and some files have been destroyed.
-The Department is making every effort to preserve the remaining records.
+The Department has made every effort to preserve the remaining records.

 Further information is available from: